 The Conquest of the Future

 As an atheist, I follow a rational philosophy.
-Like I think everyone else should, I value my existence and my life above everything else, somewhat in line with objectivism.
-Because I am also a scientist, I often consider the positive and negative impact science and technology can have on humankind.
+Besides, as a scientist, I discuss the positive and negative impact science and technology can have on humankind.
 Ultimately I defend that a civilization based on knowledge, rational thinking and technology offers the greatest hope for peace and prosperity.

 Science and Technology